Frank-Hudson/haguxine/README.md

 ## Copyright

-> lang-lang, a language programming language.
+> haguxine, a conlang.
 Copyright (C) 2024 Frank Hudson
 >
 > This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 >